Bayesian inference in high-dimensional models: Learning structural relationship among many variables

 \subsubsection{Other exponential family graphical models}

 Count data are often obtained from modern next-generation genomic studies.
 To study relations in count data, variables can be modeled via a Poisson distribution on the nodes, giving the Poisson graphical model Integrability forces $\theta_{rt} \leq 0$, so that only negative conditional relationships between variables are captured.
-An alternative formulation of a Poisson graphical model as an exponential trace class model can accommodate positive interactions between variables in the Poisson graphical model, where marginal distributions are Poisson although the conditional distributions are not (Zhuang et al. \cite{zhuang2016graphical}).
+An alternative formulation of a Poisson graphical model as an exponential trace-class model can accommodate positive interactions between variables, where the marginal distributions are Poisson but the conditional distributions are not (Zhuang et al. \cite{zhuang2016graphical}).
+A Poisson graphical model in which interactions are modeled via a product of powers of arctan transformations of the observations was studied by Roy and Dunson \cite{roy2020nonparametric}.
 Other useful exponential families include the multinomial Ising model.